Bright, fresh, tart, and sweet, this cherry smoothie is the perfect refresher to start your day off right or for your afternoon pick-me-up.

-This smoothie recipe skips the ice, using frozen bananas and frozen cherries to ensure a creamy, icy smoothie.
+- Not watered down: This smoothie recipe skips the ice, using frozen bananas and frozen cherries to ensure a creamy, thick smoothie.
 However, if you don’t have frozen fruit, you can easily add some ice to thicken it.
 A sprinkle of oats ensures that your smoothie stays extra thick and blended, and the Greek yogurt adds a protein punch to keep you full for hours.

 What you need

 - Greek Yogurt – Use vanilla flavored yogurt to add sweetness to the cherries.
 Greek yogurt adds great body and protein to your smoothie.
 If you’d prefer, you may use plain or cherry yogurt.

 - Sweet Cherries and Banana – Frozen, to help thicken the smoothie and keep it cool while you sip this treat.
 If you don’t have frozen fruit, add some ice to the blender to serve the same purpose.